decentraland/documentation/content/creator/sdk7/publishing/publishing.md

 {{< /hint >}}

 {{< hint info >}}
-**💡 Tip**:  `dcl deploy` runs a `dcl build`, which checks the scene for type errors more strictly than running `dcl start`.
-If these errors can't be avoided (eg: they happen in an external library) and they don't impact the scene, you can use `dcl deploy  --skip-build`  to skip the `dcl build` step and deploy the scene as it is.
+**💡 Tip**:  `dcl deploy` runs a `npm build`, which checks the scene for type errors more strictly than running `npm start`.
+If these errors can't be avoided (eg: they happen in an external library) and they don't impact the scene, you can use `dcl deploy  --skip-build`  to skip the `npm build` step and deploy the scene as it is.
 {{< /hint >}}

 ## Publish from a hardware wallet